-from the team of athletic trainers and physicians.
+Irish athletics receive the finest in sports medicine care from the team of athletic trainers and physicians.

-three state-of-the-art facilities.
-The 2005-06 academic year was a time of key growth and expansion for Notre Dame's athletic training operation, in keeping up with the changing demands Irish athletics receive the finest in sports medicine care of college athletics.
+From the days of Knute Rockne, when Eugene "Scrap Iron" Young first began providing care to student-athletes, the Notre Dame athletic training department has evolved into a fully-staffed sports medicine team with three state-of-the-art facilities.
+The 2005-06 academic year was a time of key growth and expansion for Notre Dame's athletic training operation, in keeping up with the changing demands of college athletics.